Light-induced percolative topological phase transition in type-II Weyl semimetal WTe2

-Resulting from the inversion symmetry breaking, the WTe$_2$ boasts a topological nontrivial \textit{T$_d$} phase, in which pairs of Weyl nodes reside 52 meV and 58 meV above the Fermi level \cite{soluyanov2015type4}.
-It’s noteworthy that the bulk electronic state of WTe$_2$ is sensitive to changes in interlayer interaction \cite{qi2022traversing11}, which lays the ground for realizing topological phase transition via structural change \cite{basov2017towards12}.
-For instance, various techniques such as charge injection, orbital-selective photoexcitation, and external pressure have been employed to drive transition in WTe$_2$ from the non-centrosymmetric \textit{T$_d$} phase towards the centrosymmetric \textit{1T'} phase \cite{guan2021manipulating13,kim2017origins14,zhou2016pressure15,rossi2020two16} for a potential gateway to tune the Weyl nodes.
-Notably, such topological phase transition can also be triggered by an infrared (IR) laser pulse, driving a structural transition into the distinct \textit{1T'} phase of a dynamically restored inversion symmetry.
-The associated dynamics was found to result from a strong modulation to the interlayer interaction, activated by coherent shear phonon, photo-doping effect, or both \cite{qi2022traversing11,ji2021manipulation17,hein2020mode18,sie2019ultrafast19,soranzio2022strong20,zhang2019light21}.
-Many expect such light-induced structural transition to significantly alter lattice potential and to introduce qualitative modifications to the electronic band structure, particularly near the Fermi level, of which the dynamics is still poorly understood and awaits confirmation from direct spectroscopic measurement.
-In the static state of WTe$_2$ and its sister compound MoTe$_2$, the extreme sensitivity of the electronic state around the Fermi level to correlation and renormalization effect has been revealed and utilized to engineer the ground state \cite{di2017three22,beaulieu2021ultrafast23,pan2015pressure24}.
-However, details on the microscopic dynamics responsible for the topological phase transition still remain elusive.
-Such information may be accessed by techniques that track electronic and vibrational modes, relevant to the transition, on the fundamental time and spatial scale.
-Ultrafast THz spectroscopy nicely offers a viable approach to probe low-energy electrodynamics near the Fermi level that may partially capture the presumed band renormalization process during the light-induced topological phase transition.
-In this work, we directly track, on the picosecond timescale, the low-energy free carrier dynamics of the non-equilibrium \textit{T$_d$} - \textit{1T'} phase transition, utilizing near-IR pump-terahertz (THz) probe spectroscopy.
-The comprehensive study of high temporal- and energy-resolution is designated to reporting on free-carrier dynamics at the milli-electron volt energy scale near the Fermi level.
+Notably, such structural-driven topological transition in WTe$_2$ can also be triggered by a dynamically restored inversion symmetry upon ultrafast laser excitation, which strongly modulates the interlayer interaction by effect of coherent shear phonon or photo-doping or both \cite{qi2022traversing11,ji2021manipulation17,hein2020mode18,sie2019ultrafast19,soranzio2022strong20,zhang2019light21}.
+Although many expect the photoexcitation to qualitatively alter the electronic band structure \cite{beaulieu2021ultrafast23}, the microscopic dynamics responsible for the transition is still poorly understood and awaits confirmation from direct spectroscopic tools, particularly those of superb spectral resolution near the Fermi level.
+Such dynamical insight may be accessed by techniques that track electronic and vibrational aspects of the transition on a fundamental time and spatial scale.
+In this work, we utilize ultrafast optical pump-THz probe spectroscopy (OPTP) probing low-energy electrodynamics of free carriers to capture the presumed band reconstruction process during the light-induced \textit{T$_d$} - 1\textit{T'} transition, assured by its high temporal- and energy-resolution.
 More importantly, our results identified a time-domain version of isosbestic point, suggestive of the percolative nature of the light-induced topological phase transition.